ACalza/UofTBiohacks/static/src/markdown/faq.md

 ### My questions is infrequently asked!

 If you've got lingering Q's we have A's!
-Shoot us an email at <a href="mailto:BCBbiohacks2018@gmail.com">BCBbiohacks2018@gmail.com</a> and we'll be happy to help you out.
+Shoot us an email at BCBbiohacks2018@gmail.com and we'll be happy to help you out.